chef-training/extending_cookbooks/README.md

 * Introduction
 * Approaches to Extending Resources
 * Why Use Custom Resources
-* Creating a Custom Resource
+* Creating a Custom Resource (Labs and Exercises)
-* Refining a Custom Resource
+* Refining a Custom Resource (Labs and Exercises)
 * Ohai
 * Ohai Plugins
-* Creating an Ohai Plugin
+* Creating an Ohai Plugin (Labs and Exercises)
-* Tuning Ohai
+* Tuning Ohai (Labs and Exercises)

+> Custom Resources and Ohai start with some introductory sections to present
+> some history, comparison, and analysis on why you should pursue this approach.
+> These can be skipped in interest of time, level of pre-existing knowledge of
+> the learners, or faith in your ability to explain an implementation on the
+> fly.

 ## Published Content